wagtail/wagtail/docs/reference/pages/panels.md

     .. attribute:: FieldPanel.disable_comments (optional)

         This allows you to prevent a field level comment button showing for this panel if set to ``True``.
-See `Commenting <https://guide.wagtail.org/en-latest/how-to/creating-and-editing-pages/#commenting>`_.
+See `Create and edit comments <https://guide.wagtail.org/en-latest/how-to-guides/manage-pages/#create-and-edit-comments>`_.

     .. attribute:: FieldPanel.permission (optional)